Dognapping & Dog Theft Statistics To Know In 2026

 • Contact the police and animal control if you’re sure the dog was stolen

-• Report dog as stolen to National Crime Information Center with microchip ID#
+• Report the dog as stolen to the National Crime Information Center with the microchip ID

 • Register with local shelters to alert them of the missing dog